whysosuso/whysosuso.github.io/_posts/2020-11-23-In-the-Interest-of-Time.md

 I start by exploring how ‘time’ is used to signal the importance of our relationship with something or someone...

 We associate time with value.
-When we spend more time on something than on others, it is understood to be of morevalue.
+When we spend more time on something than on others, it is understood to be of more value.
 This could be a task or a relationship; allotting more time becomes a tool to index worth.
 The relationality between time and value is a mental heuristic ingrained in how we think.
 Let's call this the **time-value heuristic (TVH)**.

 <p align="center">
   <img class="img-responsive" src="https://i.ibb.co/w7vFq3n/Time-Value-Heuristic-2.png">